 A Tier II sex offender in the state of Missouri is someone who committed a crime where they spent at least a year in prison.
 They committed a crime like sex trafficking, abusive sexual contact, sex trafficking, sex crime involving a minor, or that occurred after a Tier I offense.

 They must be on the registry for ten years and must report to the Chief Law Enforcement Officer in person twice a year: in their birth month and six months after that.
 Tier II offenders can file a petition for removal from the registry in the county’s circuit court division, where registration was required after 25 years if the clean record requirements for removal are met.

 Missouri Sex Offender Tier I

-An attorney for Missouri sex offenders can more thoroughly explain the updated regulations.
+An attorney for MO sex offenders can more thoroughly explain the updated regulations.